 Patrick Nadjiwan was appointed as Interim Chair of the Human Rights Legal Support Centre in July 2017 until February 2018.
 Mr. Nadjiwan is a member of the Chippewas of Nawash First Nation.
 Mr. Nadjiwan has practiced Aboriginal Law for the past 22 years, providing general legal counsel to clientele of First Nations Governments, Tribal Councils, Indigenous organizations, and Indigenous individuals.
 Mr. Nadjiwan operates his own legal firm, Nadjiwan Law Office, and has diverse experience in areas such as litigation, First Nation governance, corporate governance, administrative law, employment law, and constitutional law.
-Appointment December 10, 2020 to December 10, 2022.
+Patrick Nadjiwan was first appointed to the Board in 2009.

-Tamar Witelson is Legal Director of the Metropolitan Action Committee on Violence Against Women and Children (METRAC) and former staff lawyer at Women’s Legal Education and Action Fund (LEAF).
-Her community involvement includes being a member of the Toronto Police Services Sexual Assault Advisory Committee, member of the Criminal Injuries Compensation Board Advisory Committee, and member of the Toronto Region Domestic Violence Court Advisory Committee.
-Ms. Witelson is a member of the Law Society of Upper Canada and she holds a Bachelor of Laws degree from Queen’s University and a Master of Arts degree in Journalism from the University of Western Ontario.
-Appointment February 20, 2022 to February 20, 2022.
+Tamar Witelson is Director of Legal Services at the Barbra Schlifer Commemorative Clinic which provides trauma-informed legal and counselling services and multilingual interpretation to survivors of gender-based violence.
+She is the former Legal Director at the Metropolitan Action Committee on Violence Against Women and Children (METRAC) and former staff lawyer at Women’s Legal Education and Action Fund (LEAF).
+She has practiced in the areas of social justice, human rights and union-side labour law in more than 20 years since her call to the Bar.
+Her community involvement has included membership on the Family Law Advisory Committee for Legal Aid Ontario, the Toronto Police Services Sexual Assault Advisory Committee, the Criminal Injuries Compensation Board Advisory Committee, and Toronto Region Domestic Violence Court Advisory Committee.
+Ms. Witelson is a member of the Law Society of Ontario, a former clerk at the Supreme Court of Canada, holds a Bachelor of Laws degree from Queen’s University, and Master of Arts degrees in Journalism from the University of Western Ontario and English from the University of Ottawa.